Egidius Monoszló: Family background

 Egidius II was born into the gens Monoszló around 1240 as the son of Gregory II, who functioned as ispán of Krassó County in 1255.
 His mother was an unidentified noblewoman from the gens Bő, possibly the daughter of Ders.
 His grandfather was Thomas I, the Ban of Slavonia between 1228 and 1229.
 Egidius had two brothers, Gregory III, who served as Judge of the Cumans and was Egidius' strong ally, and Peter, who functioned as Bishop of Transylvania from 1270 to 1307.
 The three brothers supported each other in national politics and gradually distinguished themselves from the other branches of the Monoszló kindred.
 This intention also appeared in contemporary documents and charters, when their names were referred with the suffixes "de genere Thome bani" ("from Ban Thomas' kindred"), and later "de Filek", when Egidius was granted Fülek Castle (today Fiľakovo, Slovakia) from his lord, Duke Stephen.

 He married Catherine from the gens Kökényesradnót, daughter of Emeric and niece of Mikod, who served as Ban of Severin from 1275 to 1276.
 They had four unidentified daughters, and Egidius became a relative of the Nyék branch of the Aba kindred, the Borsa kindred, the Amadé branch of the Gutkeled kindred and the subsequently influential Kórógyi family through their marriages.
-Egidius had no legitimate sons, only a doubtful authentic charter from 1327 mentions a certain Nicholas in this respect, but since if he was an existing person, he had to die before Egidius' death in 1313.
+Egidius had no legitimate sons, only a doubtful authentic charter from 1327 mentions a certain Nicholas in this respect, but since if he was an existing person at all, he had to die before Egidius' death in 1313.